Soli-64/Soli-64/README.md

-- 👋 Hi, I’m Soli-64
+- 👋 Hi, I’m Lso
 - 👀 I’m interested in programming with python and javascript
-- 🌱 I’m currently learning game devloppement with python and ReactJS
+- 🌱 I’m currently learning TypeScript and ReactJS
-- 📫 Contact me on discord: Lso (id soli64)
+- 📫 Contact me on discord: Lso (id soli64) or by mail: lso.devpro@gmail.com

 <!---
 Soli-64/Soli-64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.